This is a tutorial for the Champions custom card maker by Landstander.

 Champions card order and set numbering

-If you use the set manager to sort your cards, these rules will be applied automatically when you auto-sort them.
+If you use the set manager to auto sort your cards, these rules will be applied automatically when you auto-sort them.

 Here are the rules which apply to all sets:

-- If there are multiple cards within a section (ex. event cards), they are ordered alphabetically within that section
+- If there are multiple cards within a section (ex. many event cards), they are ordered alphabetically within that section

 - If there are multiple copies of a card, each has a sequential set number (ex.
 8, 9, 10).